 Web Application Security Testing

 Detectify Application Scanning is a Dynamic Application Security Testing (DAST) solution that crawls and fuzzes your custom web applications to identify real, exploitable vulnerabilities.
-It uses a headless Chrome browser to interact with your applications the way a real attacker would.
+It uses a headless Chrome browser to interact with your applications.

 What is Application Scanning?